GSA/ficam-playbooks/_piv/network/12_piv_domain_troubleshooting.md

 In this document, we are focusing on issues related to PIV authentication specifically.
 Therefore, we have focused on just the first two steps of the protocol exchange (AS-REQ and AS-REP).

-General information about troubleshooting Kerberos Service authentication can be found here: Appendix D: Kerberos and LDAP Troubleshooting Tips | Microsoft Docs.
+General information about troubleshooting Kerberos Service authentication can be found here: [Kerberos and LDAP Troubleshooting Tips] <https://docs.microsoft.com/en-us/previous-versions/tn-archive/bb463167(v=technet.10)>.
 This document identifies the most common authentication issues for PIV authentication in the domain context.

-Additional troubleshooting resources can be found here: Windows Security overview - Windows Server | Microsoft Docs.
+Additional troubleshooting resources can be found here: [Windows Security troubleshooting documentation for Windows Server] <https://docs.microsoft.com/en-us/troubleshoot/windows-server/windows-security/windows-security-overview>.
 On the left hand side of the page, look for “Kerberos authentication”.
 This site contains several articles related to general kerberos problems and solutions.

 ## PIV Issues in Kerberos Authentication